thehanggit/Fetch/Reports.md

 Dear [product manager/business leader name],

 Hope everything is well!
-I’d like to share an update on the data quality review I recently completed for our Fetch Rewards datasets, including users, receipts, items in each receipt and brands tables.
+I'd like to share an update on the data quality review I recently completed for our Fetch Rewards datasets, including users, receipts, items in each receipt and brands tables.
 I conducted automated data validation checks to uncover potential issues missing values, duplicates, and referential inconsistences between datasets.
 Here are the key findings and my proposed next steps to address them:

 #### Key Findings